-The online system for student and parent are integrated so parents can see everything their child has done.
+The online system for students and parents is integrated to see everything their child has done.
 (Have a look at their free Homeschool Hub here.)

 Bible-Based Curriculum is Appreciated

-As a Christian, finding a curriculum that supports your Christian worldview and edifies your children is important.
+As a Christian, finding a curriculum that supports your Christian worldview and edifies your children is essential.

 Is the BJU Curriculum Expensive?

-Compared to other similar curricula, moms said the Bob Jones home education curriculum is expensive – especially if you want the accredited version in your state.
+Compared to other similar curricula, moms said the BJU Press home education curriculum is expensive – especially if you want the accredited version in your state.

 If you buy the teacher’s manual, the costs increase further.
-A lot of moms felt they had to buy the teacher’s manual as some of the questions were unclear and they felt they needed extra help to clarify the questions.
-If cost is a big issue for you, you might want to check out free curriculum options here.
+Many moms felt they had to buy the teacher’s manual as some of the questions were unclear, and they thought they needed extra help to clarify the queries.

-FAQs about a BJU Homeschool Curriculum (Forum Reviews)
+FAQs about a BJU Press Homeschool Curriculum (Forum Reviews)

 Will a BJU home education program be too easy or hard for my child?